lupyuen/lupyuen.github.io/src/nuttx2.md

 __U-Boot Bootloader__ runs in __Supervisor Mode__.
 And starts NuttX, also in Supervisor Mode.

 Thus __OpenSBI is the only thing__ that runs in Machine Mode.
 And can access the Machine-Mode Registers.
+(Pic above)

 [(More about __U-Boot__)](https://lupyuen.github.io/articles/linux#u-boot-bootloader-for-star64)